10326622-Compiler/requirement-analysis./README.md

 ## ⚙️ Role in the Software Development Life Cycle (SDLC)
 Requirement Analysis typically follows **Feasibility Study** and precedes **System Design**.
 It acts as the blueprint for all later stages.

+##  Why Requirement Analysis Is Critical in the SDLC

+Requirement Analysis is a crucial phase in the Software Development Life Cycle because it lays the groundwork for every other stage.
+Below are three key reasons why it is so important:

+### 1. Clear Understanding of Project Goals
+Requirement Analysis ensures that both developers and stakeholders share the same understanding of what the system is supposed to achieve.
+By defining functional and non-functional requirements early, teams can align their objectives and avoid confusion later in the project.

+### 2. Reduced Errors and Rework
+Identifying potential issues and unclear requirements at the beginning helps prevent costly changes during the design or coding stages.
+This saves time, reduces project costs, and ensures a smoother development process.

+### 3. Improved Planning and Decision-Making
+Well-defined requirements provide a solid foundation for accurate project estimation, scheduling, and resource allocation.
+It helps project managers plan effectively and developers make informed technical decisions.

+> In short, strong Requirement Analysis leads to fewer misunderstandings, more efficient development, and higher-quality software.

+# Key Activities in Requirement Analysis.